 - Material Choices – White ABS.
 Navy, white-opaque and black polycarbonate.
 Cast-able wax.

 - Strengths – Similar to SLA but much higher resolution.
 No surface scars when removing support material.
-Support material is easily removed.
-14 micron layer resolution.
+The support material is easily removed.
+14-micron layer resolution.

 - Weakness – Expensive and limited material selection